SouthGreenPlatform/VcfHunter/README.md

 *Options:*

     --pileup: The pileup file (tabulated)
-    --window: The window to calculate proportion
+    --window: The window to calculate sum
     --fasta: The multifasta reference file
     --FillUnder: Fill the curve under, (y or n)
     --Ylim: Set Y limit.
 Can be omitted